What is Natural Language Processing (NLP): A Comprehensive Guide

 In customer service, NLP enables automated support systems to handle routine inquiries without human intervention, allowing customer service representatives to concentrate on more complex issues.
 This improves efficiency and reduces operational costs.
 Additionally, NLP can enhance decision-making processes by providing businesses with actionable insights from unstructured data, such as market trends and consumer behavior patterns, which can be crucial for strategic planning.

-For a deeper understanding of how NLP can streamline business operations, you might find the examples and case studies on Deloitte Insights helpful.
 For a comprehensive overview of NLP, its uses, and tools, consider exploring What is Natural Language Processing?
 Uses & Tools.

 5.3 Gaining Insights from Data